Nuelchi/pyth-m5/BACKTEST_INTEGRATION.md

-# 🚀 Backtesting Platform Integration Guide
+# 🚀 TrainFlow - Backtesting Platform Integration Guide

 This guide explains how to integrate the Python backtesting backend with your existing Next.js project.

+**Owned and developed by SkyEx Corporation**

 ## ✨ What's Been Added